blaineramsden/-Mood-Music-Generative-Adversarial-Network/README.md

 Model 1 Represents a happier more upbeat song

-Model 2 Reppresents a sad song
+Model 2 Represents a sad song

 Model 3 Represents an daker song